DhangarRohit18/TA_HAck/README.md

 - **Self-Healing & Auto-Scaling**: Predictive AIOps that restarts crashed services and scales resources to maintain SLA performance.
 - **Explainable AI (XAI)**: A transparent dashboard that explains *why* the AI took specific security or operational actions.

-## 🚀 Presentation & Demo Guide
-For the hackathon judges, run the following scenarios using the **NEUROOPS Dashboard**:

 ### 🎬 Demo 1: The DevSecOps Gate
 1. Go to **Security Lab** tab.
 2. Click **Trigger Secure Deployment Scan**.